Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Save the above Query with the name Alert_inQ.

-5. Create a second Query as shown below using Alert_inQ as Source and save it with the name Alert_in_ParamQ.
+5. Create a second Query as shown below using Alert_inQ as the Source and save it with the name Alert_in_ParamQ.

 SELECT Alert_inQ.WrkStation